-derivatives bailout and recapitalization, and even after the 1999 repeal of the Glass-Steagall Act encouraged banks to jump into new markets and begin competing with traditional investment banks.
+encouraged banks to jump into new markets and begin competing with traditional investment banks.
 That drove up demand, as an example, for securities volume backed by subprime and Alt-A loans.
-By the end of 2006, 16 the names would mostly be the same, but volumes had tripled, and nonbanks slightly increased their origination market share.
-17
+By the end of 2006,16 the names would mostly be the same, but volumes had tripled, and nonbanks slightly increased their origination market share.17

-An example of a product that was popular with subprime lenders is the short-term hybrid adjustable rate mortgage (ARM) [see insert], which allows consumers to acquire a home loan with an initial low interest rate that can change over the life of the loan.
+An example of a product that was popular with subprime lenders is the short-term hybrid adjustable-rate mortgage (ARM) [see insert], which allowed consumers to acquire a home loan or refinance an existing loan with an initial low, fixed interest rate for a defined period of time (see discussion of "2/28" and "3/27" ARMs below) that can change over the life of the loan.
 This type of loan gives consumers the option to prepare for what will generally be higher mortgage payments over time, with the intention of being able to afford the payments with their increased earnings.
-But in the years leading up to the crisis, ARMs were sometimes sold as fixed-rate mortgages (FRMs) or marketed in other deceptive ways.
-Additionally, new types of hybrid products that combined the features of ARMs and FRMs were created and sold to naïve or unsuspecting consumers, often with confusing names such as "2/28" or "3/27," where over 30 years, the first number was the years an initial payment would be fixed and the second number was the adjustable rate period of time.
+But in the years leading up to the crisis, ARMs were sometimes sold as fixed-rate mortgages (FRMs) or marketed in other deceptive ways, and often coupled with other risky features such as reduced income or employment verification, alternative amortization structures, and high LTVs or CLTVs.
+Additionally, new types of hybrid products that combined the features of ARMs and FRMs were created and sold to naïve or unsuspecting consumers,